awslabs/fargatecli/README.md

 groups, pass --security-group-id with a security group ID multiple times.
 If --security-group-id is omitted, a permissive security group will be applied to the service.

+By default, the service will be created in the default VPC and attached to the default VPC subnets for each availability zone.
+You can override this by specifying explicit subnets by passing the --subnet-id flag with a subnet ID.

 ##### fargate service deploy